tugayilik/cachier/README.md

 Adds provided url list to cache storage.
 If the provided url is in the cache already, it doesn't add it again.
 The url list returned from callback.

-**`cachier.update(urls: Array, callback: Function~response): Cachier`**
+**`cachier.get(urls: Array, callback: Function~response): Cachier`**

-Updates the cache content of provided files.
-The url list returned from callback.
+Get cache key from storage.
+If urls argument not sent by user, it gets all otherwise gets single one.
+As a result it returns true or false according to its existence

 **`cachier.update(urls: Array, callback: Function~response): Cachier`**